royvandongen/hackerhotel-ical/README.md

 # hackerhotel-ical

-A lightweight Go application that generates an iCalendar (.ics) file for the HackerHotel event.
-This tool allows attendees to easily import the event schedule into their preferred calendar applications.
+**hackerhotel-ical** is a lightweight Go application that generates an iCalendar (.ics) file for the HackerHotel event.
+It allows attendees to easily import the event schedule into their preferred calendar applications.

-## Features
+## ✨ Features

-* Fetches the latest HackerHotel event schedule and filters the location (pretalx room)
+- Fetches the latest HackerHotel schedule from Pretalx
+- Filters schedule by room/location
-* Facilitates easy import into calendar applications like Google Calendar, Apple Calendar, Outlook, and more.
+- Supports import into Google Calendar, Apple Calendar, Outlook, and more
-* Used in Dakboard for per room schedules
+- Compatible with Dakboard and other digital signage solutions (per-room schedules)

-## Installation
+## 🛠️ Installation

 ### Prerequisites

-* Go 1.20 or higher
+- Go 1.20 or higher

 ### Clone the Repository